encukou/snake-workshop/lessons/beginners/install/macos.md

 If "Python" and the version number appear (e.g. `Python 3.6.6`) and the version is 3.6 or higher, you have it installed.
-Otherwise, something is wrong;
+Otherwise, something is wrong.
+Please send us an e-mail and we'll try to help.
-{% if var('coach-present') -%}
-consult with the coach.
-{%- else -%}
-try installing it again.
-If it doesn't work, consult with someone more experienced.
-{%- endif %}